-We have a strong track record of organically growing market share, establishing leadership positions in new markets, managing cash flows, delivering profitable growth across multiple economic cycles and integrating large and small acquisitions.
 Our senior management team has an average of more than 25 years of experience in connectivity solutions for the communications infrastructure industry.
 We have a history of strong operating cash flow and have generated approximately \$1.5 billion in operating cash flow over the last five fiscal years.
+We also have a history of successful M&A integration, having completed both large and small acquisitions and successfully integrating them into our business to enhance our market position and expand our capabilities.

-Our Vision and Strategy
+Our Strategy